-An intervention order in family or domestic situation are called family violence intervention orders and this can be for adults and children.
+An intervention order in a family or domestic situation is called a family violence intervention order, and this can be for adults or children.

-If you are considering an intervention order or received a summons a family lawyer can assist you in advising you.
-It is recommended to get help from your family lawyer as this is often a part of other family law disputes involving divorce, separation or children custody matters.
+If you are considering an intervention order, or have received a summons, a family lawyer can assist you.
+It is recommended to get help and advice from intervention order lawyers in Melbourne, as this is often a part of other family law disputes involving divorce, separation or children custody matters.

-If you have received a summons it is most important to obtain legal advice as you have a right to respond and the effect of the order can be for a long period of time and prevent you from seeing your children or moving around freely.
+If you have received a summons, it is most important to obtain legal advice from an intervention order lawyer.
+You have a right to respond, and the effect of the order can be for a long period of time and prevent you from seeing your children or moving around freely.

 The application will detail who is going to be protected by the order (this often includes children) and details of why you need the order.
-You will need to cover if the respondent has a firearm or others that may pose a threat that are associated with the respondent.
+You will need to cover if the respondent has a firearm or if there are any other threats that are associated with the respondent.

 You may also seek an interim intervention order if you are in immediate danger.

-Once a court date is set the otherside will need to be served with a summons to attend court.
-If you have received a summons you should seek advice from a lawyer quickly about responding to the application for an intervention order.
+Once a court date is set, the other side will need to be served with a summons to attend court.
+If you have received a summons, you should seek advice from an intervention order lawyer in Melbourne before responding to the application for an intervention order.

-An order from a court is serious and if you breach any court order including an intervention order it is punishable as it is a criminal offence.
+An order from a court is serious, and if you breach any court order including an intervention order, it is punishable as a criminal offence.
 Some have ended up in jail for breaching an intervention order.

-Contact a family lawyer on 1300 907 335 or complete an enquiry form on our website and we will contact you shortly.
+Contact our domestic violence lawyers in Melbourne on 1300 907 335 or complete an enquiry form on our website and we will contact you shortly.
 Your enquiry and information will be private and confidential.

 I found Christopher Raggozino to be very professional and efficient.
 He dealt with my matter quickly, but never over-promising or over-selling what he could achieve.
 I really appreciated his quick responses to any questions.
 PCL in general were very easy to deal with and I would recommend their services.Katherine J